Find out more

 Zao Onsen is not only the second most strongly acidic sulfur spring in Japan, but also a ski resort boasting a vast area and the presence of its Snow Monsters, rime-covered trees with an appearance woven by a most unique winter nature.

-This time, we will introduce a special tour to go to snow trekking with snowshoes to the Okama crater lake for which Zao is known for and mount Kumanodake, the main peak of the Zao mountain range!
+This time, we will introduce a special tour to go to snow trekking with snowshoes to the Okama crater lake for which Zao is known for and Mt.
+Kumanodake, the main peak of the Zao mountain range!

 The Okama crater lake, symbol of Zao